miguelmota/ethereum-development-with-go-book/en/accounts/README.md

+---
+description: Tutorial on how to load an Ethereum account with Go.
+---

 # Accounts

 Accounts on Ethereum are either a wallet address or a smart contract address.
 They look like `0x71c7656ec7ab88b098defb751b7401b5f6d8976f` and they're what you use for sending ETH to another user and also are used for referring to a smart contract on the blockchain when needing to interact with it.
 They are unique and are derived from a private key.
 We'll go more in depth into private/public key pairs in later sections.